Santa-Bunny/Santa-Bunny/README.md

 ## Hi, I'm Santa, I'm a:
-- Computer engineering student at University of Michigan with a focus on embedded systems, and physical + software securities.
+- Computer engineering student at the University of Michigan focusing on embedded systems and offensive security.
 - Assistant Researcher in a Nuclear Engineering Lab focusing on secure ptp file transfer and remote device security.
-- Hands on troubleshooting researcher for a team designing an inexpensive layman-understandable Geiger-Müller device from scratch with a team of researchers.
+- Hands-on troubleshooting researcher for a team designing an inexpensive layman-understandable Geiger-Müller device from scratch with a team of researchers.
-- Assistant Desinger to a Navigational Algorithm team with a focus on finding lost Electro-magnetic Field Sources.
+- Assistant Designer to a Navigational Algorithm team focusing on finding lost Electro-magnetic Field Sources.

 ## Some of what I like to do in my free time is to:
 - Modify consumer electronics for unintended uses.